 For the first year or two, I just lived with the scratches.
 Then there were a couple of bad scratches that I was desperate to fix.

 I had tried a stain marker before without a lot of luck.
-Although stain markers seem like they would be easy to use and fix the wood scratches, the stain would quickly wear away and it never did anything to fill the deep scratches.
+Although stain markers seem like they would be easy to use and fix the wood scratches, the stain would quickly wear away and it never did anything to fill the deep scratches and nicks in wood.

 I was so excited when I found a long term fix for the deep scratches in the wood.
 You can see how I do it in the video below.